 - Maybe a pet came as a package deal with your significant other, and you know how strong their bond is.

 Regardless of why you’re still spending time around pets despite your allergies, you’ve surely wondered how bad the allergies can get.
 It sometimes feels like you can barely breathe when you’re around them — like your airway is being restricted.

 So is it possible to die from pet allergies?

 In short, yes.
-Anaphylaxis is a life-threatening allergic reaction, usually caused by things like insect stings or nuts.
+Anaphylaxis is a life-threatening allergic reaction, usually caused by things like insect stings or food items.

 When someone comes into contact with an allergen capable of causing anaphylaxis, they might experience symptoms like: